0xPolygonHermez/zkevm-prover/README.md

 $ md5sum testvectors/starkverifier_0001.zkey
 e460d81646a3a0ce81a561bbbb871363  testvectors/starkverifier_0001.zkey
 ```
-Run make to compile the project.
+Run `make` to compile the project.
 ```sh
 $ make clean
 $ make -j
 ```

+### StateDB service database
+To use persistence in the StateDB (Merkle-tree) service you must create the database objects needed by the service.
+To do this you must run the shell script `"./tools/statedb/create_db.sh"`

 ### Build & run docker
 ```
 $ sudo docker build -t zkprover .
 $ sudo docker run --rm --network host -ti -p 50051:50051 -p 50061:50061 -p 50071:50071 -v $PWD/testvectors:/usr/src/app zkprover input_executor.json
 ```

 ## Usage
-In the config.json file we can find the parameters that allow us to configure the different Prover options.
+The `config.json` file contains the parameters that allow us to configure the different Prover options.
 The most relevant parameters are discussed below.

 | Parameter | Default | Description |
 | --------- | ------- | ----------- |